lennago/AutomataImplementation/README.md

 Algorithms and tooling to count |L^n(NFA)| for a given nondeterministic finite automaton (NFA) and word length n.
 The project implements and evaluates:

 - MainFPRAS (from Arenas et al.)
-- DependentFPRAS (memory-optimized sampling-based estimator)
+- DependentFPRAS (from Meel et al.)
 - Baselines: BruteForce and BruteForcePowerset (exact via powerset dynamic programming)

 Core data structures are the NFA and its induced layered DAG (both in `nfa.py`).
 The primary entrypoint to run and evaluate algorithms is `run_main_helper` from `main.py`.